 Henry David Thoreau is often held up as the first tiny house adventurer; the Granddaddy of our movement, as it were.
 His history is complicated and interesting and to truly understand his place in the American narrative one must pour through Walden and Civil Disobedience.
 His philosophies are almost always shoehorned into those of his intellectual counterparts in the transcendental movement but he never quite fits there.
 If you’re willing to take some time to read his writing you can find plenty of inspiration for tiny house living.

 Thoreau is often considered an important figure in modern environmentalism – he was an environmental scientist after all.
 When we put it into perspective we understand that he studied the environment in a time before cars, holes in the ozone, and the other crises we face today.
 Environmentalism was important to him and he not only studied it as a scientist but he revered it as a religion and a way of life.
-However, the motivation of building a tiny house on a friend’s land was about more than trading lightly on nature.
-In my estimation his real impetus was to live deliberately.
+However, the motivation for building a tiny house on a friend’s land was about more than treading lightly on nature.
+In my estimation, his real impetus was to live deliberately.

 “I went to the woods because I wished to live deliberately, to front only the essential facts of life, and see if I could not learn what it had to teach, and not, when I came to die, discover that I had not lived.”